Far South Coast

 We invite you to join us in celebrating the vibrant business community in our region.
 Whether you are a finalist, a sponsor, or simply a supporter of local businesses, your involvement helps to build a stronger, more resilient economy for all.

-KEY 2025 PROGRAM DATES
+KEY 2025 PROGRAM DATEs

 Entry Deadline: Friday, 27 June

-Finalists Announced: Monday, 28 July
+Finalists Announced: Wednesday, 30 July

 Gala Ceremony: Friday, 5 September